ShanHuang-ec/shanhuang-ec.github.io/index.md

 ---

-I am a PhD candidate in Economics at the [DIW Berlin Graduate Center].
+I am a PhD candidate in Economics at the University of Copenhagen and the DIW Berlin Graduate Center.

 My research interests are in health economics and applied microeconometrics.
 I am particularly interested in the intersections of health economics with behavioral economics, the digital economy, and empirical industrial organization.
 I currently work on topics related to physician decision-making and antibiotic prescribing and resistance.

-I am based at the [Chair for Entrepreneurship, University of Zurich] and also affiliated with the [University of Copenhagen].
+I am based at the [Chair for Entrepreneurship, University of Zurich].

 [//]: # (Links)